frisoft/ateam/README.md

 The pull requests are in the order they are supposed to be reviewed.
 The first one is probably the one you should review first.

 You can also search for specific pull requests.
 You can use the `--query` option for this.
-It allows you to use any condition you can use int GitHub as well.
+It allows you to use any condition you can use int GitHub search.
 The most common search is by text:

 ```
 ❯ ateam pr --org OrgName --query 'urgent'
 ```

 Unfortunately, the `--query` option does not allow to combine texts with the OR operator.
-In the case you want to search for two or more strigs, you can use the `--regex` option:
+In the case you want to search for two or more strings, you can use the `--regex` option:

 ```
 ❯ ateam pr --org OrgName --regex 'urgent|bugfix|awesome'